Privacy policy

 E-mail dispatch

-We, or our hosting provider, process inventory data, contact data, content data, contract data, usage data, meta data and communication data of customers, interested parties and visitors of this online offer on the basis of our legitimate interests in an efficient and secure provision of our online offer pursuant to Art.
+We, or our hosting provider, process inventory data, contact data, content data, contract data, usage data, meta and communication data of customers, interested parties and visitors to this online offer on the basis of our legitimate interests in the efficient and secure provision of our online offer in accordance with Art.
 6 para.
-1 lit. f DSGVO in conjunction with Art.
-28 DSGVO.
+1 lit. f GDPR in conjunction with Art.
+28 GDPR.
 Art.
-28 DSGVO.
+28 GDPR.

 Collection of access data and log files

-We, or rather our hosting provider, collects data about every access to the server on the basis of our legitimate interests within the meaning of Art.
+We, or our hosting provider, collect data on the basis of our legitimate interests within the meaning of Art.
 6 para.
 1 lit. f.
-DSGVO, we collect data about each access to the server on which this service is located (so-called server log files).
+GDPR.
+GDPR, we collect data about every access to the server on which this service is located (so-called server log files).
 The access data includes the name of the website accessed, file, date and time of access, amount of data transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider.

-log file information is stored for a maximum of 7 days for security reasons (e.g. to clarify acts of abuse or fraud) and then deleted.
-Data whose further storage is required for evidentiary purposes is excluded from deletion until the final clarification of the respective incident.
+Log file information is stored for security reasons (e.g. to investigate misuse or fraud) for a maximum of 7 days and then deleted.
+Data whose further storage is required for evidentiary purposes is excluded from deletion until the respective incident has been finally clarified.

 Changes to our privacy policy

-We reserve the right to adapt this privacy policy so that it always complies with the current legal requirements or to implement changes to our services in the privacy policy, e.g. when introducing new services.
+We reserve the right to amend this privacy policy so that it always complies with current legal requirements or to implement changes to our services in the privacy policy, e.g. when introducing new services.
 The new privacy policy will then apply to your next visit.

-The data protection declaration was created with the data protection declaration generator of activeMind AG and partially changed and supplemented by us.
+The data protection declaration was created with the data protection declaration generator of activeMind AG and partially amended and supplemented by us.

-Berlin Governance Platform - BGP gGmbH, Pariser Platz 6, D - 10117 Berlin Sitz Berlin - AG Berlin-Charlottenburg - HRB 162500 B - Geschäftsführung: Daphne Büllesbach
+Berlin Governance Platform - BGP gGmbH, Pariser Platz 6, D - 10117 Berlin Registered office Berlin - AG Berlin-Charlottenburg - HRB 162500 B - Management: Daphne Büllesbach